 Asset Classification Estimated Useful Life

 Land improvements 15 to 20 years

 Buildings and improvements 15 to 40 years

-Leasehold improvements Shorter of remaining lease term or useful life of
+Leasehold improvements Shorter of remaining lease term or useful life of improvements

-• improvements

 Machinery and equipment 3 to 7 years

 Office furniture and equipment 3 to 7 years

 Computer hardware and software 3 to 7 years

 We capitalize interest on the acquisition and construction of significant assets that require a substantial period of time to be made ready for use.
 The capitalized interest is included in the cost of the completed asset and depreciated over the asset's estimated useful life.
-The amount of interest capitalized during the years ended December 31, 2011 and 2010 was not material.
+The amount of interest capitalized during the years ended December 31, 2012 and 2011 was not material.

 We capitalize certain costs incurred in connection with developing or obtaining software designated for internal use based on three distinct stages of development.
 Qualifying costs incurred during the application development stage, which consist primarily of internal payroll and direct fringe benefits and external direct project costs, including labor and travel, are capitalized and amortized on a straight-line basis over the estimated useful life of the asset.
 Costs incurred during the preliminary project and post-implementation and operation phases are expensed as incurred.
 These costs are general and administrative in nature and relate primarily to the determination of performance requirements, data conversion and training.
+Software developed to deliver hosted services to our customers has been designated as internal use.